 Erskine B. Wood Hall

-Aliza Kaplan teaches Legal Analysis and Writing, Wrongful Convictions and Public Interest Lawyering.
-She consults on death penalty and wrongful convictions cases, represents asylum seekers and is an active board member of the Oregon Justice Resource Center.
+Professor Aliza B. Kaplan teaches Legal Skills, Wrongful Convictions and Public Interest Lawyering and is the co-founder of the Oregon Innocence Project, an organization that works to exonerate the wrongfully convicted.
+Kaplan regularly consults on death penalty and wrongful conviction cases and is an active board member of the Oregon Justice Resource Center.
 She is also a documentary film producer — the 2007 film she co-produced, My Country, My Country, was nominated for an Academy Award, and her 2010 film, The Oath, was nominated for two news Emmy Awards.

 Specialty Areas & Course Descriptions

 - Legal Analysis and Writing

 - Public Interest Lawyering: Theory and Practice Seminar